aws-samples/aws-service-catalog-reference-architectures/bulkprovision/README.md

 ```
 The values contains:

+- The Amazon WorkSpaces Drirectory to use
+- A set of Amazon WorkSpaces Directory users
+- The Amazon WorkSpaces Bundlel id to use
 - An Amazon KMS key for encryption
-- A set of Amazon Workspaces Directory users
-- The Amazon Worksspaces Bundlel id to use
-- The Amazon Sorkpaces Drirectory to use